 In this section, we describe our own generative network models.
 Our models are very simple and provide one possible explanation for the degree distribution displayed in the Oregon data set, and why other growth models disagree.
-Two assumptions help motivate our models: (1) For each link, we consider that the higher-degree node is a service provider and the lower-degree node is a customer; and (2) customers decide which providers they would like to connect to.
+Two assumptions help motivate our models: (1) For each link between two nodes-that is, between two ASs-we consider that the higher-degree node is a service provider and the lower-degree node is a customer; and (2) customers decide which providers they would like to connect to.
 Our models posit reasonable policies for customers to choose providers.
+Note that, by link we mean a logical link, or an entry in a BGP routing table, to be consistent with the two AS-level data sources that we are benchmarking against.